kyhau/aws-tools/CodeArtifact/README.md

     - Whenever a package is fetched from a repository, the asset is cached in your CodeArtifact domain to minimize the cost of subsequent downstream requests.
     - A given asset only needs to be stored once in a domain, even if it’s available in two—or two thousand—repositories.
 That means you only pay for storage once.
     - Copying a package version with the `CopyPackageVersions` API is only possible between repositories within the same CodeArtifact domain.
+    - Cannot copy if have diff domain owners

         ```
         REPO              DOMAIN         DOMAIN_OWNER